 Learning versus testingUsually, web sites with dynamic content like this one are best used as learning tools, not assessment or testing tools.
 For this reason, we have configured the software to allow students to submit proposed solutions to the problems as often as they want, in order to improve their scores.
 The objective is for students to use the feedback to correct their errors prior to the deadline for the assignment.

-HomeworkThe homework assignments are designed to give students practice in solving quantitative problems having numerical answers.
+HomeworkThe homework assignments are designed to give students practice in solving quantitative problems having numeric answers.
 Each student can download the assignment, work the problems and submit the answers online.
-Answers are judged to be correct if the numerical solution agrees with the solution found in the database to within a specified tolerance (indicated for each problem).
+Answers are judged to be correct if the solution agrees with the solution found in the database to within a specified tolerance (indicated for each problem).
 For many problems, answers must be expressed with the appropriate number of significant figures.
 The site informs students which answers are correct, so that they can rework incorrectly solved problems and resubmit the answers.
 Each problem is based on a template that draws parameters at random, so the correct answer is different for each student.
 This makes them suitable for collaboration and working in groups, because even though the group may work to find a correct algorithm for solving a problem, each student will have to use the algorithm to find the detailed solution to his or her own problem.

 Practice ExamsStudents can take timed practice exams that draw questions from any group of 3 or more topics.
 Each exam is designed to take 60 minutes or less to complete, and includes a selection of 10 quiz questions worth 2 points each, 5 of the easier homework problems at 10 points each, and 2 more challenging homework problems worth 15 points each.
-On the student's Portfolio Page, the scores are disaggregated by topic to reveal the student's areas of strength and weakness.
+The scores on each exam are disaggregated by topic to reveal the student's areas of strength and weakness.
 Practice exams may be repeated as often as desired.
 Questions are drawn at random from the database, and the numeric questions are parameterized, making it extremely unlikely that a student will ever get two identical practice exams.

-Teaching AssistantsAn instructor may assign any user to be a teaching assistant for a group managed by the instructor.
-Teaching assistants may view the scores of group members and may view the solutions to homework exercises to provide guidance to students on some of the more challenging problems.
+Teaching AssistantsAn instructor may assign any LMS user to be a teaching assistant.
+This role is recognized by ChemVantage.
+Teaching assistants may view solutions to homework exercises to provide guidance to students on some of the more challenging problems.

-EditorsAny instructor wishing to contribute question items for quiz or homework assignments may do this using the instructor tools accessible in the assignments.
+AuthorsAny instructor wishing to contribute question items for quiz or homework assignments may do this using the instructor tools accessible in the assignments.
 A ChemVantage editor will review and edit them for clarity.
 The copyrights to all question items at this site are owned entirely by ChemVantage LLC.
 The only way that we can keep costs low enough to offer free accounts to both students and instructors is to avoid paying royalties to textbook publishers.
 Therefore, all contributors of ChemVantage question items are asked to certify that all contributed items are original works, and that the author assigns the copyrights to ChemVantage LLC to be shared freely under the terms of a Creative Commons Attribution 3.0 License.

-This means that you can configure most learning management systems such as Blackboard, Canvas, Moodle, Sakai or Desire2Learn with an LTI link to ChemVantage.
+This certification means that you can configure compatible learning management systems with an LTI link to ChemVantage.
 This allows your LMS to establish and maintain ChemVantage accounts automatically, without having to maintain separate usernames and passwords.
-If the LMS supports LTI v1.1 or higher, then ChemVantage will report the assignment scores back to the LMS gradebook.
-The administrator of your LMS can set this up by generating a set of ChemVantage LTI credentials at our LTI registration page.
+If your LMS supports the LTI Outcomes Service, ChemVantage will report the assignment scores back to the LMS grade book.
+You can obtain a set of ChemVantage LTI credentials at our LTI registration page.